-In FY 2021, the CIGIE, in partnership with the OMB and the DHS, continued refining these metrics.
+In FY 2020, the CIGIE, in partnership with the OMB and the DHS, continued refining these metrics.
 The metrics consisted of specific questions (performance metrics) for each metric domain and the descriptions of the five maturity levels for each metric.
 Table 3 includes the DHS' general description of the five maturity levels.

-Maturity Level Description Policies, procedures, and strategies are not formalized; Ad-hoc Not Effective activities are performed in an ad-hoc, reactive manner.
-Policies, procedures, and strategies are formalized and Defined documented but not consistently implemented.
-Policies, procedures, and strategies are consistently Consistently implemented, but quantitative and qualitative effectiveness Implemented measures are lacking.
-Quantitative and qualitative measures of the effectiveness of Managed and policies, procedures, and strategies are collected across the Measurable organization and used to assess them and make necessary Effective changes.
-Policies, procedures, and strategies are fully institutionalized, repeatable, self-generating, consistently Optimized implemented, and regularly updated based on a changing threat and technology landscape and business/mission needs.
+Maturity Level y Level Description ve 1 Ad-hoc Policies, procedures, and strategies are not formalized; activities are performed in an ad-hoc, reactive manner.
+Not Effective 2 Defined Policies, procedures, and strategies are formalized and documented but not consistently implemented.
+Not 1 3 Consistently Implemented Policies, procedures, and strategies are consistently implemented, but quantitative and qualitative effectiveness measures are lacking.
+Effective 4 Managed and Measurable Quantitative and qualitative measures of the effectiveness of policies, procedures, and strategies are collected across the organization and used to assess them and make necessary changes.
+Effe 5 Optimized Policies, procedures, and strategies are fully institutionalized, repeatable, self-generating, consistently implemented, and regularly updated based on a changing threat and technology landscape and business/mission needs.